ergo-services/ergo/README.md

 To disable panic recovery use `--tags norecover`.

 To enable mailbox latency measurement use `--tags latency`.
 This adds a monotonic timestamp to every message pushed into the MPSC queue, allowing `QueueMPSC.Latency()` and `ProcessMailbox.Latency()` to report the age of the oldest unprocessed message.
 Overhead is approximately 10-25% on micro-benchmarks (LOCAL 1-1 scenario).
 Without the tag, `Latency()` returns -1 and there is zero overhead.

+To enable per-type encode/decode statistics use `--tags typestats`.
+This tracks the count of root-level encode/decode operations and decompressed wire-byte volume per registered EDF type, exposed via `Network().RegisteredTypes()` and visible in the Observer Types panel.
+Helps identify which message types dominate network traffic and which processes would benefit from compression.
+Overhead is approximately 2-3% on encode/decode throughput.
+Without the tag, counters remain zero and there is zero overhead.

 To enable trace logging level for the internals (node, network,...) use `--tags verbose` and set the log level `gen.LogLevelTrace` for your node.